huland/logseq-notes/pages/Robert C. Martin - Clean Code A Handbook of Agile Software Craftsmanship.md

 				- Bugs in threaded code might exhibit their symptoms once in a thousand, or a million, executions.
 				- Do not ignore system failures as one-offs
 			- ### Get Your Nonthreaded Code Working First
 				- Do not try to chase down nonthreading bugs and threading bugs at the same time.
-				- Make sure code works outside of its use in threads
-- Your Highlight on page 218-218 | Added on Friday, June 23, 2023 11:14:29 AM

-  Do not try to chase down nonthreading bugs and threading bugs at the same time.
-Make sure your code works outside of threads
+Make sure your code works outside of threads.
-  <==========>
-- Your Highlight on page 218-218 | Added on Friday, June 23, 2023 11:14:39 AM

-  Make Your Threaded Code Pluggable
+			- ### Make Your Threaded Code Pluggable
-  <==========>
 - Your Highlight on page 218-218 | Added on Friday, June 23, 2023 11:15:42 AM

   code such that it can be run in several confgurations